In this section

-Youth Advocacy Centre (YAC) is a community legal and social welfare service for young people under 17.
+Youth Advocacy Centre (YAC) is a community legal and social welfare service for young people up to 18 years.

 Hub Community Legal offers basic help and advice on a range of legal matters including family law, domestic violence, child protection and youth criminal law advocacy services.